-When you cook a meal yourself with freshly bought ingredients, you know exact what goes in the dish.
+When you cook a meal yourself with freshly bought ingredients, you know exactly what goes in the dish.
 No nasty surprises!

-To learn how to make simple nutritious dishes, why not sign up for a Healthy Family Cooking Session?
+To learn how to make simple nutritious dishes, why not sign up for a Healthy Family Nutrition Session?
 Find out more here.

 Tip no. 3: Keep a lid on stress for a happy and healthy family

 Did you know that the way you feel could affect how much and what you choose to eat?
 Psychological distress and an elevation of the stress hormone cortisol promote abdominal fat.
-There are a multitude of research studies which demonstrate that stress can have a big impact on a person’s weight.
+There are a multitude of research studies that demonstrate that stress can have a big impact on a person’s weight.
 So this Spring, as we slowly come out of lockdown, I would encourage all families to find time to exercise, relax and eat together in a calm environment, away from technology and screens.
 By reconnecting with each other and by taking the time to share and listen to each other’s day, you may find that everyone is less stressed and a lot happier.